$A=2,3,4$ nuclear contact coefficients in the generalized contact formalism: Abstract

 \section{Abstract}

 We present a theoretical calculation for the $A = 2, 3$ and 4 nuclear contact coefficients within the generalized contact formalism, using both local and non-local chiral potentials.
 The Hyperspherical Harmonics method is employed to calculate the nuclear wave functions, from which we derive two-body momentum distributions and density functions to extract the contact coefficients.
-We have verified that the contact coefficients, extracted from two-body momentum distributions or from density functions, are consistent for a given nucleus and potential.
-We have also analyzed the model-independence of the ratios between the contact coefficients.
-This study extends previous works based on local interaction models only and explores the impact of non-local potentials on the consistency of contact coefficient ratios across different nuclei.
+We have extracted the contact coefficients from two-body momentum distributions or from density functions, for a given nucleus and potential, and we have found that the generalized contact formalism predictions are verified in the triplet spin channel for local and non-local potentials.
+On the other hand, some significant tensions exist for the singlet channels, especially when studied with non-local potentials.
+We have also analyzed the model-independence of the ratios between the contact coefficients, and we have found to be quite satisfied.
+This study extends previous works based on local interaction models only.